Go to Image Aristébano, in search of El Dorado

 After this introduction to the Asturian "El Dorado", the route begins and heads towards the village of Navaral, visited the previous day, along the same route as on the outward journey (AS-219 road).
 But from Navaral, the way back to Almuña will be different.

 It is a gorge excavated by the river which reaches a height of 400 metres and runs along a 6-kilometre stretch of the river.
-The flora includes oak groves and a small strip of riverside vegetation.
+Among the flora, we should highlight the carbayed or oak groves as well as a small strip of riverside vegetation.
 There are several walking routes through the area to visit the gorges, the surrounding countryside and the old Esva power station.

 The route continues towards the village of Meras where we take the AS-351, which we follow until the end of the route.
 A steady but pleasant climb leads to the village of Valle, where a little further on there is a descent of almost 10 km in which you have to follow the course of the river Carlangas, a tributary of the river Negro.